This Harvard alum turns cheap, recycled rubber into luxury furniture

 “I wanted to elevate recycled rubber, which is why I started designing marble and brass furniture so it can be seen in whole new light,” she tells me via email.
 “I think by giving sustainable materials a new face and decontextualizing them, it can help reframe what sustainable constitutes, and hopefully widen the appeal.”

 Furniture manufacturing is a wasteful industry.
-It has been linked to illegal logging and rainforest destruction — about 32 million acres of timber are lost to legal and illegal logging every year — child labor, and extensive air and water pollution, during both production and transportation from remote countries.
+It has been linked to illegal logging and rainforest destruction—about 32 million acres of timber are lost to legal and illegal logging every year—child labor, and extensive air and water pollution, during both production and transportation from remote countries.
 Even in the case of furniture that eliminates or minimizes some of the above, the generated waste is considerable: According to 2015 data from the EPA, American towns generated a total of 262.4 million tons of solid waste, 12.1 million tons of which came from trashed furniture.

 But rubber–while perhaps not the most obvious material choice for furniture–is relatively easy to recycle.
 According to the EPA, 290 million tires are discarded every year with 80% being reused or recycled.